 Submitting an application with Humanitarian and Compassionate (H&C) considerations can be an extremely complex and worrisome endeavour.
-A lot is on the line and applications of this sort as they are normally last resorts for people with few, if any, options available to them.
+A lot is on the line, and applications of this sort as they are normally the last resort for people with few if any, options available to them.
 Many of our clients who face this situation are unknowledgeable of the complicated nature of these applications or how to go about demonstrating the necessary point they will have to make in order to be successful.

 Akrami & Associates will guide you every step of the way with this.
 Contact us for more details.

 If you intend to submit your application without the support of a representative, there are a couple of factors you should keep in mind.

 H&C Important Factors

 In an application with H & C consideration, you need to demonstrate unusual, undue or undeserved hardship as a result of the circumstances you face.
 Factors you should consider demonstrating, if applicable, are:

 - an inability to leave Canada that has led to the establishment

 - best interests of any children affected by your application (see the following section for more information)

 - factors in your country of origin (not related to seeking protection)